QPL2025/qpl-jekyll/index.md

 (i.e. up to 15 pages excluding bibliography) to address reviewer concerns and suggestions under the proviso that they do not introduce new results.

-#### Special Edition
+#### Special Issue
-In addition to the proceedings, we are in discussions with JLAMP regarding a special issue; details will follow.
+In addition to the proceedings, we will have a Special Issue at JLAMP.
+[Check the details and the call-for-papers at the journal site](https://www.sciencedirect.com/special-issue/321902/special-issue-on-quantum-physics-and-logic-qpl-2024-and-qpl-2025).

 ### Contact